kd-456/ML_Project-24/README.md

 # ML_Project-24
-{Forecasting Monthly Rainfall with Classical Machine Learning: A Comprehensive Approach for Subdivision-Level Predictions
+Forecasting Monthly Rainfall with Classical Machine Learning: A Comprehensive Approach for Subdivision-Level Predictions